GRECA-UQAM/LMM-GLMM/README.md

 # LMM-GLMM
+Autumn - 2020

-A centralised web-ressource developped by members of the GRECA (Groupe de Recherche en Écologie Comportementale et Animale) at Université du Québec à Montréal for students and new members who wish learn how to perform linear (LMM) and generalised (GLMM) linear mixed models as they are used in evolutionary behavioural ecology.
+This repository is a centralised web-ressource developped by members of the GRECA (Groupe de Recherche en Écologie Comportementale et Animale) at Université du Québec à Montréal for students and new members who wish to learn how to perform linear (LMM) and generalised (GLMM) linear mixed models as they are used in evolutionary behavioural ecology.

-You will find with different scripts showcasing how to properly perform, analyse, and interpret (G)LMMs analyses.
-These are mostly R scripts which cover basic workflows on how to conduct specific analyses and extract parameters of interest in (G)LMMs.
+You will find different scripts (mostly R scripts) showcasing how to properly perform, analyse, and interpret (G)LMMs.

-You may use these scripts and adapt them to your data.
+We provide a simulated dataset to perform all analyses found in the different scripts.
+You may use the scripts and adapt them to your data / specific questions.